8th Annual Austin College Residence Hall

 Energy Conservation Competition

-Goal: To reduce the electricity consumption in Baker Hall, Caruth Hall, Clyce Hall, and Dean Hall below the baseline electricity consumption.
+Goal: To reduce the electricity consumption in Baker Hall, Caruth Hall, Clyce Hall, Dean Hall, and the Hass Village on Grand below the baseline electricity consumption.

 Why: Austin College students have a long tradition of service leadership and concern for the environment.
 With this competition students can help lower the college’s impact on the environment and raise money for deserving non-profit organizations.
 View a thank you letter from Habitat for Humanity of Grayson County, a 2012 UnPlugged beneficiary, expressing both gratitude for the donation and the focus on energy use awareness.